 5. Consider an insurance bundle.
 There are many different types of protections offered by insurance companies, including flood insurance, tornado insurance, fire insurance and many other types of coverage.
 These can be purchased individually; however, if you bundle your insurance coverages, there is a strong possibility that you will not only save money but you may also get better protection for your commercial property.

 The real estate market is quickly changing.
-As Deloitte reports, technological advances paired with recent societal changes (e.g. the growth of the sharing economy, including the meteoric rise of Uber and Lyft) can quickly alter which real estate locations are desirable.1 These changes, as well as anticipated fixes to American infrastructure, present a wealth of opportunities for real estate investors.
+Technological advances paired with societal changes like the increased use of Uber and Lyft can quickly change how desirable real estate locations are.
+These changes, as well as anticipated fixes to American infrastructure, present a wealth of opportunities for real estate investors.

 Making commercial property investments that take into account ever-present technological changes is smart.
 Planning for the future, you might even make a pretty penny with the right commercial property.
 Just make sure it doesn’t go up in smoke before you adequately insure it.